 Dr. Daniel M. Green

 Daniel M. Green, PhD (Indiana University 1992) joined the Department in 1994.
 He specializes in international relations theory and history, with a second area in democratization and the comparative politics of developing countries.
 Professor Green teaches a graduate seminar in international relations theory, and various undergraduate courses on the politics of developing nations, the history of international relations, and a course on the history of American foreign policy in the Middle East.
-His current research interests relate to international relations theory and understandings of early modern European international relations in the 1376-1789 period, from an English School and constructivist perspective.
+He has edited books on constructivism and comparative politics and the English School approach to international relations theory and is currently completing a book manuscript which identifies and examines key patterns in international behavior from 1515 to 1870.

 'Democratization: The World-Wide Spread of Democracy in the Modern Age.'
 In George Modelski (ed).
 Encyclopedia of Life Support Systems.
 New York: United Nations Press, UNESCO-EOLSS Secretariat.
 Forthcoming, 2007.

 'Liberal Imperialism as Global Governance Perspective.'
 In Alice D. Ba and Matthew J. Hoffman (eds).
 Contending Perspectives on Global Governance.
 London: Routledge, 2005.